Deploy with Git

 chmod +x /var/repo/website.git/hooks/post-receive

-On your local machine, navigate to your local Git repository and add your server as a remote:
+On your local machine, add the server as a remote:

 git push production main